 Don’t forget to stretch and breathe.
 The entire planet is under a lot of stress at the moment and it plays a big role in the way that we’re feeling inside.
 We need to value the importance of movement.
 We need to make the time for movement, even in a small way.
 And remember to always be kind to your body too.

-Eden enjoys BOOSTING AMBERS from the BOTANISTRY range of plant-based supplements.
+Eden enjoys BOOSTING AMBERS from the BOTANISTRY range of natural anti-inflammatory supplements.